2020 – 2024 Financial Plan

 The goal of asset management is to ensure that current community services are delivered in a socially, economically, and environmentally responsible manner that does not compromise the ability of future generations to meet their own needs.

-Council has made Asset Management a 2017 - 2020 Strategic Priority and is currently in phase-two of a long-term infrastructure and asset management plan project.
+Council has made Asset Management a 2017 - 2020 Strategic Priority and has completed phase-two of a long-term infrastructure and asset management plan project.

 The District was successful in receiving $89,500 towards this project from the Union of British Columbia Municipalities.
 The video below is from the Federation of Canadian Municipalities and explains how asset management and sustainability can help communities.